common-good/cgmembers-frame/README.md

 1. Create an empty database (default name "cg").
 2. Create a db user (default "root" with empty password).
 Grant the user all privileges to the database and SUPER privileges on the server.
-3. Copy `config.json` and `phinx.json` from `cgmembers/rcredits/misc/config-models/` to `config/`.
-4. Edit `config.json` to match your environment.
+3. Copy `config.json` and `phinx.json` from `config/models/` to `config/` and edit them to match your environment.
-5. Import the startup database by executing `recreate.bat` or `recreate.sh` in the app root (requires using default values), or manually:
+4. Import the startup database by executing `recreate.bat` or `recreate.sh` in the app root (requires using default values), or manually:
    1. Import `db/startup.sql`.
    2. Run `vendor/robmorgan/phinx/bin/phinx migrate -c config/phinx.json -e development`.